Muhammed-Maklad/Maklad-Tube/README.md

 - Enter a YouTube video URL in the input field.
 - Choose the desired format (MP4 or MP3) and quality.
 - Select a download directory or use the default.
+- By defulat it downloads in Downloads of the device
 - Click the "Download" button to start downloading.

 ## Issues